 Salary for Grant Funded Staff: In addition to describing new staff responsibilities, applicants must justify all requested salaries.
-Justification may include documentation demonstration that requested salaries are consistent with salaries paid to other positions with similar responsibilities.
+Justification may include documentation demonstrating that requested salaries are consistent with salaries paid to other positions with similar responsibilities.
 All requested amounts must be endorsed by the local government recipient.
+Submission of the signed application signifies acceptance of all grant conditions, including non-supplantation, and certification that personnel expenses, are reasonable, appropriate, and consistent with applicable local personnel policies and compensation plans.